 Treatment for Hair Loss

-Visit your doctor if you are concerned about hair loss.
+Visit your doctor for medical advice if you are concerned about the loss of hair.
 Different treatments are available and may include:

 An antiandrogenic prescription medication that can reduce hair loss.

 An FDA approved topical cream that you can apply directly to the areas of hair loss.
-Most patients find that Rogaine can slow hair loss, but only about 10-15% report new hair growth.
+Most patients find that Rogaine can slow the loss of hair, but only about 10-15% report new hair growth.

 Supplements such as Biotin, Iron, and Zinc

 Some people may be good candidates for hair replacement therapy.
 Hair replacement is best for correcting smaller, localized patches of hair loss.
-Hair grafting is a treatment that takes small pieces of hair-bearing scalp and transplants them to areas of baldness.
+Hair transplant is a treatment that takes small pieces of hair-bearing scalp and transplants them to bald patches.
 Several sessions may be required to reach your desired fullness.

 If you believe you are experiencing symptoms of, or suffering from Women’s Hormonal Hair Loss, or have questions about it, please see your doctor.

 We also invite you to establish care with Dr. Aliabadi.
 Please click here to make an appointment or call us at (844) 863- 6700.

 Supported by her warm professional team, Dr. Aliabadi treats women through all phases of life and cherishes the special one-on-one relationship between patient and doctor.